 Size, speed, and film are the absolute staples of scouting football players.
 Increasingly, analytic products are being used to augment traditional evaluations by coaches and staffs to increase the volume and improve the efficiency of player assessments.
 The most popular analytics attempt to quantify athleticism, strength, and speed – all necessary components for a player to succeed.
 Missing, are metrics to show whether those athletic attributes translate to on-field production…until now.

-Our ratings evaluate a player’s game-by-game production, indirectly measuring athleticism by focusing directly on how it translates to game performance.
-This metric has proven to better predict a player’s true potential at the next level – pro potential for college athletes and college potential for high school athletes.
-The system is completely objective and unbiased.
+Our propriety analytic, called the Competition Adjusted Production Score (CAPS), rates and evaluates a player’s game-by-game production, indirectly measuring athleticism by focusing directly on how it translates to game performance.
+CAPS has proven to better predict a player’s true potential at the next level – pro potential for college athletes and college potential for high school athletes.
+The CAPS analytic is completely objective and unbiased.
 It predicts whether the player will perform at the next level, not simply if they will be drafted early or recruited by a Power 5 program.
 For instance, our top linebacker in the 2022 NFL draft class was Oklahoma State’s Malcolm Rodriguez.
 Our data indicates he will be very productive in the NFL, despite being drafted in the sixth round by the Detroit Lions.

-Competition Factor (CF) provides a new form of football player analysis.
+The CAPS analytic provides a new form of football player analysis.
 We evaluate players game-by-game, assessing their performance in a variety of position-relevant categories and accounting for the strength of each of their opponents.
-An individual’s CF rating (or grade) evolves over the course of their college/high school career.
+An individual’s CAPS rating (or grade) evolves over the course of their college/high school career.
 We update all player (and team component) ratings after each game and their current grade (overall and for positional metrics) is reflected in the tool.
 Our performance curves show a player’s rating over time similar to a stock value graph.
 Dots represent season breaks.
 The gray area represents the envelope of other players’ performance curves at that position.
 The dotted line is the average final rating for all linebackers who have been productive in the NFL (not simply drafted).

 How it works